 According to a statement issued by Baotou Rare Earth in 2009, the Inner Mongolian regional government and the Baotou municipal government would each chip in CNY10 million to subsidize the reserve stockpiling.
 The remaining funds would come from Baotou Iron & Steel (Group) Co., although further details weren’t disclosed.

-China is considering a plan to allocate a large amount of capital to subsidize companies that store up heavy rare earth resources, one of the people said.
+China is considering a plan to allocate a large amount of capital to subsidize companies that store up precious metal resources, one of the people said.
 He didn’t specify the exact amount.